simonpacis/kajmunkai/content/Write-ups/2. LLaMa 2 to Danish/3 Setting up LLaMa2Lang.md

 ---
 title: 3.
-Setting up LLaMa2Lang
+Translating to Danish
 ---

 First, we need to clone `LLaMa2Lang`.
 The home directory currently contains the following directories: